"Pure Chocolate Joy!"

 They contain milk, soy lecithin, and may contain traces of tree nuts or peanuts.

-We package your chocolates to arrive in the best possible condition.
-We wrap them in paper and insulated wrap, and include cold packs for warm weather, at no additional cost to you.
-We ship USPS Priority mail Monday through Wednesday, except postal holidays, and ship only within the continental United States.
-Deliveries usually take 2-3 days.
+We do our best to assure you receive your chocolates in the best possible condition.
+In warm weather months, we package in insulated wrap and cold packs at no additional cost to you.
+We also ship USPS Priority, Mondays and Tuesdays, except postal holidays, and ship only within the continental United States.
+Deliveries usually take 2 to 4 days.
 We highly recommend shipping to an address where someone will receive the package when it is delivered.
-Chocolate left outside your home or business may be damaged by weather or other elements.
-We cannot be responsible if damage occurs as a result of a delay claiming the package.
-We also cannot be responsible for incorrect or undeliverable recipients and addresses, for packages stolen or damaged after they are delivered to the address specified by the customer, or if a package is delayed by the shipping company and does not arrive by a designated date.
-We elect not to ship to PO Boxes unless they are within a cool dry climate-controlled building that will protect the chocolates and prevent them from melting.
-We do our best to assure you receive your chocolates in good condition.
+Chocolate left outside your home or business may be damaged by weather or the elements.
+We cannot be responsible chocolates left outside, for incorrect or undeliverable recipients or addresses, for packages stolen or damaged after they are delivered to the address specified by the customer, or if a package is delayed by the shipping company and does not arrive by a designated date.
+We suggest shipping to PO Boxes only within a cool dry climate-controlled building that will protect the chocolates and prevent them from melting.

 We respect and protect your privacy.
 Your address information will only be used to fulfill your orders and provide exemplary customer service.
 Your e-mail address or any other customer information will remain private and not be shared with third parties.
 We may contact you from time to time regarding our products and services, and you may opt out of such contact at any time.
 We sincerely appreciate your patronage.
 Please let us know if there's anything we can do to improve our service and products.